-- 8.26 The FSA adopts a similar approach to the exercise of its power of intervention under section 196 as it does to its own-initiative powers to vary Part IV permission, but with suitable modification for the differences in the statutory grounds for exercising the powers.
-Consequently the factors and considerations set out in paragraphs 8.1 to 8.12 and 8.18 to 8.25 may also be relevant when the FSA is considering regulatory concerns about incoming firms. - 8.27 Save in urgent cases, the FSA will seek, and take account of, the views of the firm's Home State regulator when it is considering action against an incoming firm.
+8.26 The FSA adopts a similar approach to the exercise of its power of intervention under section 196 as it does to its own-initiative powers to vary Part IV permission, but with suitable modification for the differences in the statutory grounds for exercising the powers.
+Consequently the factors and considerations set out in paragraphs 8.1B to 8.12 and 8.18 to 8.25 may also be relevant when the FSA is considering regulatory concerns about incoming firms.